Yoon Eun-hye

-Yoon Eun-hye (Korean: 윤은혜; born October 3, 1984) is a South Korean actress, singer, entertainer and model.
-She debuted as a member of girl group Baby Vox, staying with the group from 1999 to 2005.
-Yoon has since moved on to acting and is best known for starring in the television dramas Princess Hours (2006), The Vineyard Man (2006), Coffee Prince (2007), My Fair Lady (2009) Lie to Me (2011) and Missing You (2012).
+Yoon Eun-hye (Korean: 윤은혜; born October 3, 1984) is a South Korean singer and actress.
+She debuted as a member of South Korean girl group Baby Vox, staying with the group from 1999 to 2005, as well as WSG Wannabe, a female project group in 2022.
+Yoon has since moved on to acting and is best known for starring in the television dramas Princess Hours (2006), The Vineyard Man (2006), Coffee Prince (2007), My Fair Lady (2009), Lie to Me (2011), and Missing You (2012).

 Career

 1999–2005: Debut with Baby V.O.X

 Yoon debuted as a member of Baby V.O.X at the age of 15, replacing an ex-member (Lee Gai) in 1999.
 Yoon was the sub-vocal in the group.

 After she joined, the group released their third album Come Come Come in 1999.
 This album became their first major success, with their singles "Get Up" and "Killer" reaching the number one spot on the Korean music charts.
 In the same year, Yoon became a target of anti-fans.
 She was shot in the eye by an anti-fan who tried to make her blind with a mixture of soy sauce and vinegar using a water gun.
 She was rushed to the hospital where the doctors confirmed that her cornea was damaged.

 Yoon was also a frequent guest on SBS' popular game show X-Man from 2004 to 2005, gaining popularity for her "girl-warrior" image on the show and her love-line with Kim Jong-kook.

 Following fellow member Shim Eun-jin, Yoon ended her six-year activities as a member of Baby V.O.X in July 2005 when her contract with DR Entertainment expired.